Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Pagan Awareness coalition is a grass roots, consensus run, networking

-working with a number of organizations to facilitate pagan dialogues and events
+number of organizations to facilitate pagan dialogues and events within

 We